-The Company has guaranteed the bank loan of QR Fibre, a company related through common ownership, to the extent of \$4,500,000.
-The balance at December 31, 2019 is nil.
-No amount has been recorded in these financial statements as the Company does not expect to have to honour its guarantee.
+The Corporation has guaranteed the bank loan of QR Fibre, a company related through common ownership, to the extent of \$4,500,000.
+In addition, the Corporation has entered into a Guarantee Indemnification Agreement to ensure compliance with the Affiliation Relationships code for Electricity Distributors and Transmitters and mitigate its risk exposure.
+No amount has been recorded in these financial statements as the Corporation does not expect to have to honour its guarantee.